South India Coast to Coast Cycling Holidays

 All Meals

-A Tropic Trails representative will pick you from the Airport and take you to the hotel at Mahabalipuram, it will take 1h 30min.
+Upon your arrival at Chennai International Airport, your cycling guide for South India coast to coast, will pick you up and transfer you to the hotel in Mahabalipuram approximately 1hr 30minutes away.
 Mahabalipuram is famous for its shore temples and rock carvings.
-Carving in stone is still a living art here and we will see stonemasons chipping away along the roadside, practicing skills that have flourished for centuries
+Carving in stone is still a living art here and we will see stonemasons chipping away along the roadside, practicing skills that have flourished for centuries.
+Relax for the day as you start the expedition the following day.

 Day 2: